 - Eating passion fruit ensures a healthy cardiovascular system

-- Passion fruits can maintain a healthy blood pressure level
+- It can maintain a healthy blood pressure level

-- Can help to fight infection due to its high content of vitamin C (one cup of passion fruit – 236 g provides vitamin C of 118% of daily requirements)
+- Can help to fight infection due to its high content of vitamin C (one cup – 236 g provides vitamin C of 118% of daily requirements)